AincradOT/platform/docs/runbooks/bootstrap-github-foundation.md

-# Runbook: bootstrap GitHub foundation
+# Runbook: bootstrap GitHub platform

 This runbook covers the first time setup of the GitHub organisation using Terraform.